abocha/vocab-tool/README.md

 ## Available Scripts

+For the full CLI option reference (including safety filters and presets) see `docs/16-cli-reference.md`.

 - `npm run dev` — start the dev server.
 - `npm run build` — type-check and produce a static build in `dist/`.
 - `npm run preview` — preview the production build locally.
+- `npm run lint` — run ESLint across the project.
 - `npm run prepare:packs` — copy/sample CSV packs (see above).
-- `npm run cards:draft` — derive draft cards from the SimpleWiki corpus (examples, collocations, frequency metadata).
+- `npm run cards:draft` — derive draft cards from the SimpleWiki corpus (defaults to `--level A2`).
-- `npm run cards:filter` — regenerate cards with the default safety filters.
-- `npm run cards:filter:strict` — regenerate cards with the school-safe profile.
+- `npm run cards:draft:strict` — convenience wrapper for `cards:draft` with the school-safe guard profile.
-- `npm run packs:from-cards` — build deterministic gap-fill, matching, and MCQ CSVs from the draft cards.
+- `npm run packs:from-cards` — build deterministic gap-fill, matching, and MCQ CSVs from the draft cards (defaults to `--level A2`).
-- `npm run packs:from-cards:matching` — build just the matching CSV (pair-per-row) for the requested level.
-- `npm run packs:from-cards:safe` — build packs with the default guards.
-- `npm run packs:from-cards:strict` — build packs with the school-safe profile.
+- `npm run packs:from-cards:strict` — convenience wrapper for `packs:from-cards` with strict safety guards.
 - `npm run packs:validate` — run the pack validator summary over one or more levels.
 - `npm run packs:validate:strict` — validator in school-safe mode with strict exit on guard hits.
 - `npm run packs:convert:matching` — convert a legacy set-per-row matching CSV into the canonical pair-per-row format.